Balconing: Causes of the falls

 A British report regarding the death of Tom Hughes in 2018 ruled in 2019 that, regardless of the state of intoxication of Tom, the main factor that caused his death was the knee-high wall of a walkway in the Eden Roc apartment complex in Magaluf.
 Hughes was one of three Britons to die from falls at the same apartment complex, two of them involving the same low wall.
-The ruling that caused outrage in various sectors of the Spanish tourist industry and Health sector, and prompted a response from Spain's College of Architects indicating that all the buildings followed the European Safety Regulations for balcony walls, which establish the exact same height for balcony walls as the UK regulations.
+The ruling caused outrage in various sectors of the Spanish tourist industry and health sector, and prompted a response from Spain's College of Architects indicating that all the buildings followed the European Safety Regulations for balcony walls, which establish the exact same height for balcony walls as the UK regulations.

 Preventive measures

 In 2018, the Foreign Office teamed up with Juan José Segura to run a campaign of video messages to British tourists heading to the Balearic Islands during the summer.
 RTÉ also made a special program where a doctor from Mallorca participated.

 Despite these campaigns, "balconing" is still a problem and various hotels in the Balearic Islands have been forced to implement measures against it, like closing their balconies or building taller walls around them.

 Magaluf has been forced to regulate drinking in an attempt to control reckless behaviour, including but not limited to balconing.
 It has also introduced heavy fines for the practice of balconing, of between €750 and €1,500.